raphaelbarbosaqwerty/Arch-install/README.md

 # Arch-install
-How to install ArchLinux from 0
+How to install ArchLinux from 0 and Configure